lightning/bolts/01-messaging.md

 After decryption, all Lightning messages are of the form:

-1. `type`: 2 byte big-endian field indicating the type of message.
+1. `type`: 2-byte big-endian field indicating the type of message.
 2. `payload`: variable length payload which comprises the remainder of the message and conforms to the format matching the `type`.